-In the past, it was difficult to find a good mattress for heavy people.
-Many larger people had to settle for an extra firm mattress regardless of their specific sleeping preferences.
+In the past, it was difficult to find a good mattress for heavy people, and many larger people had to settle for an extra firm mattress regardless of their specific sleeping preferences.

 Thankfully, there are now some fantastic mattresses built specifically for larger sleepers.
-The Big Fig and Helix PLUS are two mattresses designed to be durable and support heavier weights.
+The Big Fig and Helix PLUS, for example, are two mattresses designed to be durable and support heavier weights.

-- Both should keep you from overheating while you sleep.
+- Both are breathable and should keep people from overheating while they sleep.

 Big Fig Construction

-- The cover is 1″ of quilted ThermoGel foam.
+- The cover is 1″ of quilted ThermoGel foam to give the mattress some extra softness and breathability.

-- Then there is ½” of a gel-infused latex foam.
+- Then there is ½” of a gel-infused latex foam, which provides bounce, responsiveness, and durability.

-- This is followed by three 1” layers of polyfoam.
+- This is followed by three 1” layers of polyfoam that are progressively firmer and more supportive.

-- Next, there are 7” of individually wrapped coils.
+- Next, there are 7” of individually wrapped coils that are highly supportive, breathable, and durable.

-- The base layer is 1.5” of high-density polyfoam.
+- The base layer is 1.5” of high-density polyfoam for the support coils to rest on.

 Helix PLUS Construction